Open-Tech-Foundation/cli-pbar/README.md

 ```

 > [!TIP]
-> It is recommended to use `MEDIUM` sized bars in multi progress bars for better visuals.
+> It is recommended to use the `MEDIUM` sized bars in multi progress bars for better visuals.

 ## Examples